HackRU/frontend/README.md

 4. Testing
 -   This leads more into point 1., in the sense that we should get into the proper practices of code reviews, unit testing, integration testing, etc.
--   This includes having a Style Guide as mentioned above, and we will be learning together some good testing schema
+-   This includes having a Style Guide as mentioned above, and we will be learning together some good testing schema.
--   Make sure you test on your local branches before you push upstream, and do your best to attend meetings so we're all on the same page
+-   Make sure you test on your local branches before you push upstream, and do your best to attend meetings so we're all on the same page.

 ## Links to Further docs (please read some of this shit)